andretdr/financePlus/README.md

 # Introduction

 Finance plus is a personal full stack project created by me, Andre Tong.
+It is inspired by and based on the CS050 assignment Finance, albeit plused up in its features.

 It gets and calculates real time market data from Yahoo's free API via yfinance.
 It features real-time rendered ticker graph history
 The app allows you to buy and sell shares with virtual money, based on real information pulled real time.